1. Installation

 This is done by running the Unreal Build Tool for the project in which AGX Dynamics for Unreal has been activated.

-with the path to the project’s root directory and <PROJECT_NAME>
+In the following, replace <PROJECT_ROOT> with the path to the project’s root directory and <PROJECT_NAME> with the name of the project.

 <UE_ROOT>/Engine/Build/BatchFiles/Linux/Build.sh Linux Development -Project=<PROJECT_ROOT>/<PROJECT_NAME>.uproject -TargetType=Editor